TuxHurt/TuxHurt/README.md

   * unzip
   * winetricks

-  (If you're using a beginner distro like Ubuntu, there's a high chance you already have those)
+  (If you're using a beginner distro like Ubuntu, there's a high chance you already have those, except a SirHurt License of course.)

   ## Installation
   Clone the repository with `git clone https://github.com/TuxHut/TuxHurt`<br/>